zouyaoji/vue-cesium/README.md

 For other untested platforms, VueCesium can also be used, and a callback method can be passed in through the viewerCreator of the vc-viewer component.
 The initialization process of the viewer is handled by the user, and the viewer can be returned after initialization.
 [See details](https://github.com/zouyaoji/vue-cesium/blob/dev/packages/components/viewer/src/useViewer.ts#L725)

-Special note: VueCesium encapsulates the API of CesiumJS into Vue components, which is convenient for Vue projects to use.
+<strong>Special note: VueCesium encapsulates the API of CesiumJS into Vue components, which is convenient for Vue projects to use.
 To express that it is based on Vue, a developer-oriented CesiumJS component library, named "VueCesium".
-Although the VueCesium name includes "Cesium", it is not directly related to CesiumJS official.
+Although the VueCesium name includes "Cesium", it is not directly related to CesiumJS official.</strong>

 ## Bootstrap project